Authorities: It's too early to rule out terrorism or anything else in mall shooting

 Moviegoers asked to leave

-Witnesses described chaotic scenes and confusion when the shooting started about 7 p.m.
-Friday local time.
+Witnesses described chaotic scenes and confusion when the shooting started about 7 p.m. local time

 Brandi Montreuil told CNN she was watching a movie at the mall when attendants suddenly told them to leave.